Pattern Positioning

 Formation Conditions

-- Day Master is extremely weak and rootless.
+- Day Master is extremely weak and cannot independently carry authority.

 Common Breakers